templerobotics/build-day-curriculum/README.md

   - Press `ctrl+shift+P`
   - Type `Arduino: Rebuild IntelliSense Configuration`
   - The library should now be included in the C/C++ path.
 This can be checked in [this file](./.vscode/c_cpp_properties.json) under `includePath`
+- If the upload is working correctly but doesnt seem to be working, check that the correct sketch file is selected

 ## Software Setup